Hogs of War: Plot

 A pig-shaped collection of islands located in the South Pigsific Ocean, known as Saustralasia, has been found to be a rich source of swill (depicted like oil being harvested by pumpjacks) that is described as the "lifeblood of pigs", and that whoever controls the swill controls the world, thus leading to all nations engaging in an all-out war to conquer the region.
 The chosen national squadron battles through each of Saustralasia's five main regions; Hogshead, Saustralia, Trottsville, Bellyopolis and Arstria.

 Upon conquering each territory, the squad is shown an educational film (in a satirical vintage fashion) on survival techniques, such as "keeping secrets safe", a video showing off a secret military project.
-Upon defeating all other nations and laying claim to Saustralasian mainland, the squad engages in a final battle on the Isle of Swill with the nationally ambiguous "Team Lard".
+Upon defeating all other nations and laying claim to the Saustralasian mainland, the squad engages in a final battle on the Isle of Swill with the nationally ambiguous "Team Lard".
 Regardless of which chosen nation is victorious, all pig nations celebrate the end of the war.
 Despite this, a remaining soldier feels like nothing has been accomplished by the war.
 The sergeant I.P.
 Grimly (Rik Mayall) gives an upbeat message regarding the end of the war, stating that the war was all worth it for the medal received at the end.

 Development and release

 Hogs of War was created by the founder of Gremlin Interactive, Ian Stewart.
 He was inspired by the film Babe and by the 1995 video games Command & Conquer and Worms.
-According to game developer Andrew Fox, the premise of the game was "Worms, except in 3D and with pigs."
+According to game developer Andrew Fox, the premise of the game was "Worms, except in 3D and with pigs".
 Development on the game began in 1997 and took 3 years to complete.
 This long development time was due to Gremlin Interactive being purchased by Infogrames in 1999.
 Two teams developed the game with a focus on different system versions.
 One produced the PlayStation (PS1) version and was led by Jacob Habgood, and the other for Windows was led by Fox.
 All sound and art assets were shared between both platforms while different 3D engines had to be made.
 The game drew inspiration from the black comedy series Blackadder Goes Forth that was also set in the First World War.
 The American military march, "The Liberty Bell", composed by John Philip Sousa, was added by Habgood as the game's theme tune.
 Habgood chose this music as it was in the public domain and fit the mood of the game due to its age and use in the comedy show Monty Python's Flying Circus.
 The high draw distance and number of polygons that could be used, especially on PlayStation, meant that in order to allow the players to have range, the number of players and other assets had to be cut.